tinyredinc/notes/real_estate/cofund_raif_ts.md

   - 20% deposit is due on Term Sheet signed, starting from Sep 2023
   - 80% remaining balance is due on Jan 31, 2024

-The Fund Initiator, CoStone Group, is committed to subscribing to 16,000 Class P Units (equivalent to $16,000,000) through its investment Special Purpose Vehicle (SPV), COSTONE INVESTMENT CORPORATION (CIC).

 ## RAIF Structure

 ![REIF STRUCTURE](https://raw.githubusercontent.com/tinyredinc/notes/master/real_estate/img/raif_struct.png)

+## COSTONE INVESTMENT CORPORATION
+The Fund Initiator, CoStone Group, is committed to subscribing to 16,000 Class P Units (equivalent to $16,000,000) through its investment Special Purpose Vehicle (SPV), COSTONE INVESTMENT CORPORATION (CIC).

 ## General Partner

-Cofund REIF is a limited partnership set to be established in Ontario.
-COFUND REIF NO1 GP INC., a corporation incorporated in Ontario, will serve as the "General Partner" of the REIF.
-A Fund Manager will be hired to oversee the day-to-day operations of the REIF.
+Cofund RAIF is a limited partnership set to be established in Ontario.
+COFUND RAIF GP INC., a corporation incorporated in Ontario, will serve as the "General Partner" of the RAIF.
+An affiliated organization, CoFund Management Inc., will be appointed as the Fund Manager to oversee the day-to-day operations of the RAIF.

 ## Distributions

-The REIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
+The RAIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
 A special distribution will be issued at fund liquidation according to the profit distribution mechanisms.

 ## GP Performance Incentive